How to Equip Your Child for School Success

-I’m always fascinated to hear the stories of ultra-competitive preschool and grammar school admissions in New York City’s private schools.
-Parents jockey for a spot on a waiting list while pregnant, pay consultants to prepare their preschooler for the “interview,” pay untold amounts of tuition, and act as if getting into the right school is a matter of life or death.
+I’m always fascinated by stories of ultra-competitive preschool and grammar school admissions in New York City’s private schools.
+Parents jockey for a spot on a waiting list while pregnant, pay consultants to prepare a preschooler for the “interview,” pay untold amounts of tuition, and act as if getting into the right school is a matter of life or death.

-A March 2013 study published in the journal Research in Social Stratification and Mobility found that parental involvement and attitudes toward education have a greater bearing on academic achievement than school-controlled factors like teacher morale and programming.
-So what kinds of things can you do as a parent to help your child achieve school success?
+A study published several years ago in Research in Social Stratification and Mobility found that parental involvement and attitudes toward education have greater bearing on academic achievement than school-controlled factors, like teacher morale and programming.
+So what can you do as a parent to help your child achieve school success?
 Take these five steps.